-The results of back-testing on SMBC's trading book conducted in fiscal 2013 are shown below.
+The results of back-testing on SMBC's trading book conducted in fiscal 2014 are shown below.
 The data point under the diagonal line indicates a loss exceeding VaR for that day.
-Only two data points under the diagonal line have been observed, which demonstrates that the SMBC VaR model with a one-side confidence interval of 99.0% is sufficiently reliable.
+Only one data point under the diagonal line has been observed, which demonstrates that the SMBC VaR model with a one-side confidence interval of 99.0% is sufficiently reliable.